andrasq/node-qerror/README.md

 Rehook the error handler to the signals and uncaught exceptions.  `qerror` by default is already `install`-ed.
 See `uninstall`.

+### qerror._installed

+Internal flag set whenever the error handler is hooked to listen for signals.
+Set by default and by `install`, cleared by `uninstall`.

 ### qerror._exiting

-Internal flag set if a fatal error has been caught and the shutdown handler is running.
-Subsequent errors are suppressed while waiting for the shutdown handler to call its callback.
+Internal flag set if a fatal error has been caught and the shutdown handler has been invoked.
+Subsequent errors are suppressed while waiting for the shutdown handler to finish and call its callback.
 To force the app to exit immediately, kill it with SIGKILL.

 Change Log
 ----------------

+- 0.1.2 - `_installed` flag
 - 0.1.1 - remove redundant module.exports line, add is-already-installed test
 - 0.1.0 - initial version